Events

 If you bought your subscription through a CSP, see Subscription lifecycle states - Partner Center for descriptions of the lifecycle statuses that apply to those subscriptions.

 While a subscription is active, you and your users have normal access to your data, services like email, OneDrive, and apps in Microsoft 365.
-As the admin, you receive a series of notifications via email and in the admin center as your subscription nears its expiration date.
+As an admin, you receive a series of notifications via email and in the admin center as your subscription nears its expiration date.

 If you’re a Volume Licensing customer, see Options if your volume licensing subscription is about to expire.